 We have not generated any revenues from product sales to date, and we do not expect to generate revenues from product sales for at least the next several years, if at all.
 Our revenues to date have been generated substantially from research and milestone payments under our collaboration agreements.
-To date, we have entered into three separate collaboration agreements with Allergan.
-We have also entered into a technology license agreement with Aventis and smaller scale collaboration agreements with other parties.
-As of September 30, 2004, we had received \$31.3 million in payments under these agreements, including research funding and related fees and upfront and milestone payments.
+We have entered into three separate collaboration agreements with Allergan and one with Sepracor.
+We have also entered into a development agreement with The Stanley Medical Research Institute ("SMRI"), and smaller scale collaboration and license agreements with other parties.
+As of June 30, 2005, we had received \$40.7 million in payments under these agreements, including research funding and related fees and upfront and milestone payments.
+We expect our revenues for the next several years to consist of payments under our current agreements and any additional collaborations, including potential upfront payments upon execution of new agreements, research funding and related fees throughout the research term of the agreements and milestone payments contingent upon achievement of agreed upon objectives.